COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

 ##### **Change 10: Upload Video:**
 We changed the access path of the Upload Video page insteaf of being accessed through the navigation bar at the top of the page, would instead be linked through a button on the Request Listings Page, this is a better flow because uploading a video corresponds with a request.

+##### **Change 11: Preview Cards:**
+The layout of Preview Cards across all pages were changed slightly to all be the same to improve cohesion and readability with the layout.

+##### **Choice 12: Dashboard:**
+We decided against using a dashboard page since many of its functions would be covered by other features of the site and it would be redundant.

 #### Frameworks

 ----